 So, our stay in Oslo is only a “quick spin” for two days before we continue on.
-But still, it was okay as Oslo is a small city covering about 400 square kilometers and less than 1 million population (about 1.5 million for the metro area).
+It was okay as Oslo is a small city covering about 400 square kilometers and a population of less than 1 million (about 1.5 million for the metro area).
 All main attractions and highlights are located in the city center that’s quite accessible by foot, or by local tram; even the Vigeland Park, one of my favorite urban parks, is about 2 kilometers away from the Royal Palace.

 Karl Johans Gate

 We were heading to Oslo by train from Bergen (well, Myrdal to be exact), we had our luggage picked up in Bergen in the morning and they arrived at our hotel, Comfort Hotel Xpress Central Station, in the evening.
 To make our lives easier, I booked a room at the Comfort Hotel Xpress that is a stone throw away from the train station – it is a boutique hotel with clean and soundproof rooms.